Victorville, CAHome Menu

 Fats, Oils, Grease Control Devices (FOGS)

-Fats, oils, and grease (FOG) come in a variety of forms.
-Cooking oil is the obvious culprit, but did you know foods such as meats, sauces, gravies, baked goods, milk, butter and cheese can also be sources of FOG.
+Fats, oils, and grease (FOGS) come in a variety of forms.
+Cooking oil is the obvious culprit, but did you know beverages and foods such as meats, sauces, gravies, baked goods, milk, butter and cheese can also be sources of FOGS?

 FOGS is one of the main causes of sewer line backups that are expensive for the food service establishment and harmful to the public health and the environment.

-As a result, the State Water Resource Control Board requires the City of Victorville to implement a FOG Program to prevent sewer overflows under the Waste Discharge Requirements for Sanitary Sewer Systems.
+As a result, the State Water Resource Control Board requires the City of Victorville to implement a FOGS Program to prevent sewer overflows under the Waste Discharge Requirements for Sanitary Sewer Systems.

 FOGS Permit Required